git04112019/Dell-XPS-15-9570-macOS-Mojave/README.md

-#### This is a fork of LuletterSoul's XPS 9570 configuration with a few changes and updates:
+This is a fork of LuletterSoul's XPS 9570 configuration with a few changes and updates.
+I've tried multiple configurations for this machine and so far LuletterSoul's config has been working out very well for me (other configurations had some issues with sleep and trackpad)

+#### Here's what I changed:
 * I replaced **FakeSMC** with **VirtualSMC** (solves the jumpy trackpad problem)
 * Updated WhateverGreen, AppleALC and Lilu to the latest versions
 * Updated VoodooI2C to an experimental version by @Erictoby – https://github.com/Erictoby/VoodooI2C/releases/ that addresses the issues with jumpy cursor and high CPU load
+* Remapped Caps Lock to Esc – I'm an avid vim user and it seems that there's no way to reliably remap it using software.
+  * remove **ACPI/patched/SSDT-CapsEscape.aml** if you don't want that
 * Decreased the **QuietAfterTyping** parameter of the **VoodooI2CHID** kext (the time it takes trackpad to become responsive again after typing) to 150ms
-* Disabled Turbo Boost while on battery (remove **DisableTurboOnBattery.kext** if you don't want that)
+* Disabled Turbo Boost when on battery power
+  * remove **DisableTurboOnBattery.kext** if you don't want that
 * Added **VerbStub by KNNSpeed** for better working audio (no more noise in the headphones)
-  * Requires additional setup – please refer to the _Post-Installation_ folder for instructions!
+  * requires additional setup – please refer to the _Post-Installation_ folder for instructions!
 * Added **VoltageShift.kext** and voltageshift binary by @sicreative – please refer to the _Post-Installation_ folder for instructions on how to set it up.
 * Changed the theme to clover-minimal-inverted by u/jo_ko_0 – https://i.redd.it/np7ai9qbdld21.png